amitsajwan/realestate_ai/LOGIN_FIX_ANALYSIS.md

 The 500 Internal Server Error was caused by **data structure mismatch** in the login endpoint.
 Here's what happened:

 ### **Problem 1: Password Hash Format**
-- ✅ **FIXED**: Legacy SHA-256 hashes from SQLite migration not compatible with bcrypt
+- ✅ **FIXED**: Legacy SHA-256 hashes from database migration not compatible with bcrypt
 - ✅ **Solution**: Updated `authenticate_user` to handle both hash formats

 ### **Problem 2: Data Access Pattern** (CURRENT ISSUE)